CemalUnal/cloud-native-application-development-workshop/example-docker-commands/readme.md

 docker run -d --network=test-network --name=redis redis
 ```

-Start a Redis container that is attached to the `test network`:
+Start an Alpine linux container that is also attached to the `test network` and try to ping redis container:

 ```bash
 docker run --network=test-network --name=alpine alpine ping redis